iantolentino/Sleep-Cycle-Calculator/README.md

 - Support AM/PM input format option
 - Store user preferences (theme) using local storage
 - Add sound notification for ideal wake-up time

----

-**Need help deploying it live or pushing it to GitHub again?**
-I can walk you through the exact Git commands step by step if you want!